RF-KeyTA/KeyTA/README.md

 Execute the command `keyta` (or `python -m keyta`).
 The KeyTA icon will appear in the taskbar.
 Click on the icon in order to open KeyTA in the default browser.

-A tutorial for using the app will be [presented](https://robocon.io/program#online-keyta-a-simple-web-ui-for-robot-framework) at the online RoboCon 2025 on March 6th.
-Stay tuned!
+A tutorial for using the app was [presented](https://www.youtube.com/watch?v=7gb7ECYQmgQ) at the online RoboCon 2025!

 ## Deutsch